dwysocki/gracedb-server/doc/source/rest.rst

         mchirp  = event['extra_attributes']['CoincInspiral']['mchirp']
         results.update({ graceid: mchirp})

-Note that the ``events`` method on the client returns an iterator on event dictionaries rather than a list.
-The chirp mass is an attribute specific the inspiral event subclass, hence the difference between accessing the ``graceid`` and the chirp mass.
+Note that the ``events`` method on the client returns an *iterator* on event dictionaries rather than a list.
+The chirp mass is an attribute specific to the inspiral event subclass, hence the different ways of accessing the ``graceid`` and the chirp mass.

 But how did I know the structure of the event dictionary so that I could pull out the chirp mass?
 The best way is to look at the structure of an example event in the *browseable* REST API.
 Here some example events from the different subclasses to demonstrate the structure of the event dictionaries.

-- `Test gstlal MDC <https://gracedb.ligo.org/apiweb/events/T125738>`_ (a CBC event)
+- `Test gstlal MDC <https://gracedb.ligo.org/apiweb/events/T125738>`__ (a CBC event)
-- `Test cWB MDC <https://gracedb.ligo.org/apiweb/events/T153811>`_ (a Burst event)
+- `Test cWB MDC <https://gracedb.ligo.org/apiweb/events/T153811>`__ (a Burst event)
-- `External Swift GRB <https://gracedb.ligo.org/apiweb/events/E160846>`_ (a GRB event)
+- `External Swift GRB <https://gracedb.ligo.org/apiweb/events/E160846>`__ (a GRB event)

 Creating new events
 ====================================